 In New Jersey, Megan’s Law makes rehabilitation and integration into the community as a productive citizen difficult because the registry collects detailed information about the sex offender, including their photos, address, and past crimes.
 This process makes it exceedingly difficult for a convicted sex offender to genuinely rehabilitate and become a productive member of society.

-Sex Crimes That Require Megan’s Law Registration in Bloomfield, NJ
+Sex Crimes That Require Megan’s Law Registration in Hackensack, NJ

 The sex offenses that require Megan’s Law registration in New Jersey include:

 - Indecent assault and battery on a child under 14.

 - Aggravated indecent assault and battery on a child under the age of 14.

 - Indecent assault and battery on a mentally retarded person.